Michelina Di Cesare: Biography

 Michelina was born to a very poor family in Caspoli, a hamlet of Mignano Monte Lungo, in the province of Terra di Lavoro, nowadays in the province of Caserta.
-Her brother and their parents, Domenico Antonio Di Cesare and Giuseppa Diodati, were laborers.
+Her brother and their parents, Domenico Antonio Di Cesare and Giuseppa Diodati, were labourers.
 According to the mayor of Mignano, even when she was a child, Michelina would conduct small thefts in the surroundings of Caspoli.

-In 1861, she married Rocco Tenga, who died the following year leaving her a widow at age 20.
-In 1862 she met Francesco Guerra, a former Bourbon soldier and deserter, who joined Rafaniello's band and soon became its leader.
+In 1861, she married Rocco Tenga, who died the following year, leaving her a widow at age 20.
+In 1862, she met Francesco Guerra, a former Bourbon soldier and deserter, who joined Rafaniello's band and soon became its leader.
 Michelina and Guerra became partners, and the former joined the latter in hiding; this was described by the brigand Ercolino Rasti in 1863, who was under interrogation.
-There was speculation that Di Cesare and Guerra were married in the church of Galluccio even if there is no record of the marriage.
+There was speculation that Di Cesare and Guerra were married in the church of Galluccio, even if there is no record of the marriage.

-At the time these brigands did not consider themselves bandits.
-Instead they viewed themselves as superior to simple thieves because they were waging guerrilla warfare against Northern Italian "foreigners", who had overthrown their King and conquered their homeland.
+At the time, these brigands did not consider themselves bandits.
+Instead, they viewed themselves as superior to simple thieves because they were waging guerrilla warfare against Northern Italian "foreigners", who had overthrown their King and conquered their homeland.

-Di Cesare was a prominent collaborator of Guerra, the ringleader as revealed in the testimony of Domenico Compagnone, who under interrogation said: "The gang is composed of 21 individuals, including the two women who are together with Fuoco and Guerra, of which Guerra's [Di Cesare] is also armed with two shotguns and pistol.
+Di Cesare was a prominent collaborator of Guerra, the ringleader, as revealed in the testimony of Domenico Compagnone, who, under interrogation said: "The gang is composed of 21 individuals, including the two women who are together with Fuoco and Guerra, of which Guerra's [Di Cesare] is also armed with two shotguns and pistol.
 Of the gang [only] the leaders are armed with two-shot rifles and pistols, with the exception of the two aforementioned leaders who hold revolvers".
-Therefore, not only was Michelina Di Cesare an effective member of the gang, but from the weapons she carried it appears that she was one of its recognized leaders.
+Therefore, not only was Michelina Di Cesare an effective member of the gang, but from the weapons she carried, it appears that she was one of its recognized leaders.